gao-hongnan/omniverse/_sources/computer_science/type_theory/05-typevar-bound-constraints.md

 #### Union Type

-Consider the following union type:
+Consider the following example using `Union` type:

 ```{code-cell}
 from typing import Union